Origin-Byte/authlist-sign/README.md

 Sample implementation for supporting OriginByte `AuthList` request signing.

-With peer-to-peer transfers becoming increasingly common, it is more important than ever to have a system in place to verify authorized authorities who can grant permission for these transfers.
+With testnet around the corner, it is more important than ever to have a system in place to verify authorized entities who can grant permission for peer-to-peer transfers.
 This is where OriginByte's `AuthList` comes in, it allows establishing a set of authorities which are able authorize peer-to-peer transactions by signing transaction requests which can then be executed by the user.

 This library exposes three main functions: